dylants/debug-caller/README.md

 If you need access to the `debug` module directly, it's available off the require'd `debug-caller` object.
-For instance, to enable `debug` output by default within your application, you can enable it within your `logger` module:
+For instance, to enable `debug` output by default within your application (or module), you can enable it within your `logger`:

 ```javascript
 // logger.js